 Roast Profile: Dark Roast

-Flavor Profile: Tropical fruit, Chocolate and nuts.
+Flavor Profile: Tropical fruit, chocolate and nuts.

 Whole Bean Or Pre-Ground: Whole Bean

-Kona Coffee is one of the most expensive coffee beans in the world and one of the best known American coffee.
+Kona Coffee is one of the most expensive coffee beans in the world and one of the best known American coffees.
 Grown on Hawaii’s Big Island.
 The unique microclimate of the mid-Pacific and volcanic soil make it ideal for growing high-end Arabica coffee beans that coffee drinkers love.

-As a coffee enthusiast, these are a must try treat.
+As a coffee enthusiast, these are a must-try treat.
 Koa Estate is the top brand of Kona coffee.
-They are Ultra-smooth with notes of tropical fruit, even touches of coconut and a chocolate taste too.
+They are ultra-smooth with notes of tropical fruit, even touches of coconut and a chocolate taste too.
 A complex flavor profile for a dark roast.

 Notably, and importantly, Koa sells only 100% Kona coffee and not a blend.
 A Kona coffee blend, as per the legal definition, can have as little as 10% to be classed as a Kona coffee.

-If you are going to splurge on expensive, top notch coffee, you might as well ensure you are getting the real deal and 100% Kona coffee, and Koa, their beans are 100% sourced from the same coffee farm.
+If you are going to splurge on expensive, top-notch coffee, you might as well ensure you are getting the real deal and 100% Kona coffee, and Koa, their beans are 100% sourced from the same coffee farm.